Rhinoceros 3D Tutorials

 Go to 'curve-curve from object-duplicate edge' to duplicate the edge on the top solid.

-Select the duplicated edge, and use 'curve-offset curve' to ofset the curve a certain distance.
+Select the duplicated edge, and use 'curve-offset curve' to offset the curve a certain distance.
 You can enter a value or you can turn on the 'trough point' option.

 This is what it should like (enlarge the image).

-Select only the inner curve and use solid-extrude to make it solid.
-Use the both sides option so it extrudes in the top and bottom half of the main body.
+Select the inner curve and use solid-extrude to make it solid.
+Use the both sides option so it extrudes through the top and bottom half of the main body.

 Use solid-union to union the two halves and the middle solid together.